operatorequals/git-course/README.md

 ## Run Locally
 If you feel like hosting the whole project on your premises you can easily do so using Containers.
-There are two git repository connectivity options, the `http` and the `ssh`.
+There are two Git repository connectivity options, the `http` and the `ssh`.
 The `Makefile` residing in this repository will create a container image by just issuing `make image` - the `TYPE` parameter accepts both `ssh` and `http`(default), and from there the sky is the limit!

 You can go with `docker run ...` or even use Kubernetes and host it company-wide for a training session, or anything that runs containers basically.

-## Feedback and Dev Mode
+## Feedback and *Dev-Mode*
 This is an Open-Source Project hosted on Free services and under Public Domain.
-Any feedback on it, such as bugs on challenge checks or repositories, recommendations for new challenges, typos and all else, are all welcome under the [Issues section of this repository](https://github.com/operatorequals/git-course/issues).
+Any feedback on it, such as bugs on challenge checks or repositories, recommendations for new challenges, typos and all else, are all welcome under the [*Issues* section of this repository](https://github.com/operatorequals/git-course/issues).
 Also Pull Requests are very welcome and will be greatly appreciated!

 ## This Repository
-Creating a Git course explaining techniques and best-practices in repository that does not use them itself does not make sense.
+Creating a Git course and explaining techniques and best-practices in a repository that does not use them itself does not make sense.
-So this Git repository follows Git message conventions and does have Atomic commits (as much as possible).
+So this Git repository follows Git message conventions and does have atomic commits (as much as possible).
 Also, in case you go
 *Dev-mode* you can ALWAYS find information on commit messages!
-Writing the commit message sometimes takes as much as the code itself, and it is all writen with explaining to other (+ futture self) everything that is getting done *and why*.
+Writing the commit message sometimes takes as much as the code itself.
+Also, they are all writen with explaining to others (+ future self) everything that is getting done *and why* in mind.

 ## Donations
 In case my work helped you, you can always buy me a beer or a liter of gas [through the Internet](https://www.buymeacoffee.com/operatorequals) or in case you meet me personally.
-In the second case we can talk about privacy (during drinking the beer or driving somewhere), about the funny idea that [Git resembles the Human Psychology](https://securosophy.com/2017/04/01/a-git-tutorial-of-human-psychology/), about self-organized communes or something that you'll bring up :)
+In the second case we can talk about privacy (during drinking the beer or driving somewhere), about the funny idea that [Git resembles the Human Psychology](https://securosophy.com/2017/04/01/a-git-tutorial-of-human-psychology/), about self-organized communes or anything you bring up :)

 [![donation](https://cdn-images-1.medium.com/max/738/1*G95uyokAH4JC5Ppvx4LmoQ@2x.png)](https://www.buymeacoffee.com/operatorequals)